 Flags flew at half-mast at the headquarters of UnitedHealth's insurance division in Minnetonka, Minn., after the killing of CEO Brian Thompson.
-PHOTO: JERRY HOLT/STAR TRIBUNE/ASSOCIATED PRESS has said the diagnoses it submits are accurate, and that it detects diseases sooner, benefiting patients.
+PHOTO: JERRY HOLT/STAR TRIBUNE/ASSOCIATED PRESS

 In its written statement, UnitedHealth said Medicare's system of paying for diagnoses was developed by the government, not any one insurer, "to help ensure fair and accurate payments."